owncloud/QA/Desktop/OAuth2_support.md

 ### Test Scope Variability

-As pointed out in the preconditions, there has to be a browser installed in the underlying OS.
-As it's a critical piece for the auth. additionally to the multiplatform tests, we will consider the mainstream browsers to check all the testcases: **versions TBD**
+As pointed out in the preconditions, there has to be a browser installed in the underlying OS, as it's a critical piece for the auth.
+Additionally to the multiplatform tests, we will consider the mainstream browsers to check all the testcases: **versions TBD**

 - Mozilla Firefox
 - Google Chrome
 - Safari
 - Internet Explorer
+- Edge

-Each TC is considered to be independent, it's required both the session in the browser and the account created (if any) on the client to be removed prior to next test cases.
+Each TC is considered to be independent, it's required both the session in the browser and the account created (if any) on the client are to be removed prior to next test cases.

 ## Authentication

-Since the entrypoint is the same than in the rest of authentication methods (**the login form**) there's also some protocol-agnostic test-cases that are inherited from the appropriate testplan(s). e.g. account log-out, redirections, http/s alternatives... that should be checked for the full picture.
-In this document we're just gonna focus on **pure OAuth2 implementation-related test-cases**.
+Since the entrypoint is the same as in the rest of authentication methods (**the login form**) there are also some protocol-agnostic test-cases that are inherited from the appropriate testplan(s). e.g. account log-out, redirections, http/s alternatives... that should be checked for the full picture.
+In this document we're just going to focus on **pure OAuth2 implementation-related test-cases**.
 For that, we have to differentiate between 2 scenarios:

 1. [Account Setup: Wizard](#account-setup)
 2. [Login into existing accounts](#existing-accounts)